Invokana: 7 things you should know

 - Invokana is not suitable for people with type 1 diabetes or to treat diabetic ketoacidosis.

 - Invokana causes an increase in urination which can lead to dehydration or a drop in blood pressure.
 Any dehydration or volume depletion should be corrected before starting Invokana.
-Those with volume depletion, seniors, with kidney disease or who are also taking diuretics are more at risk.
+Those with volume depletion, seniors with kidney disease or who are also taking diuretics, are more at risk.

 - Invokana is not suitable for people with moderate-to-severe kidney disease with an eGFR of less than 30 mL/min/1.73m2.
 Lower dosages (100mg/daily) should be given to people with an eGFR of 30-60 mL/min/1.73m2.
 If Invokana is started and then a patient's eGFR drops to less than 30 mL/min/1.73m2 then Invokana should be discontinued.
 People more at risk of acute kidney injury with Invokana include those who are dehydrated, taking certain medications, such as NSAIDs, ACE inhibitors, ARBs, or diuretics, or in those with reduced calorie intake.

-- Invokana has been associated with an increased risk of diabetic ketoacidosis (caused by a severe lack of insulin), that may be life-threatening.
+- Invokana has been associated with an increased risk of diabetic ketoacidosis (caused by a severe lack of insulin), which may be life-threatening.
 This may be associated with severe metabolic acidosis.
 If this occurs, prompt treatment for ketoacidosis should be initiated and Invokana discontinued.
 Those with pancreatic insulin deficiency, on a calorie-restricted diet, or with an excessive alcohol intake are more at risk.

 - Treatment with Invokana increases the risk of urinary tract infections, genital fungal infections, and a rare necrotizing infection called necrotizing fasciitis of the perineum (Fournier's gangrene), which causes pain, tenderness, redness, and swelling in the genital area.